sshajiya/f5-hybrid-security-architectures/workflow-guides/app-dmz-rseries-xc/README.md

 ![Second DC](./assets/dc2_add_origin.png)

-Select **IP address of Origin Server on given Sites** as the Origin Server type and enter the **10.6.11.20** private IP (your BIG-IP XC interface in the second data center).
+Select **IP address of Origin Server on given Sites** as the Origin Server type and enter the **10.6.11.20** private IP (your BIG-IP Distributed Cloud interface in the second data center).
 Then, in the drop-down menu, select the second Virtual Site.
 Complete the configuration by clicking **Apply**.

 ![Second DC](./assets/dc2_configure_origin.png)

-Create a second origin server for the second BIG-IP instance.
+Create the second origin server for the second BIG-IP instance.
 In our case, the IP address is **10.6.11.21**.

 Type in the **8080** origin server port.

 ![Second DC](./assets/dc2_port.png)

-Scroll down and click **Continue**.
+Scroll down and click **Add Origin Pool**.

 ![Second DC](./assets/dc2_save_pool.png)